mpavezb/ltm/doc/tutorials.md

 roslaunch ltm_samples ltm_load_folder.launch
 ```

-### Deploy a fake robot to add episodes to generate episode information
+### Deploy a fake robot to generate dummy episode information

 ```bash
 # this will deploy a fake robot which can generate dummy emotional and